codefellows/seattle-code-301n24/facilitator/final-exam/assessment/README.md

 - When you are running the application and manually testing in the browser, it'll use your server and will not operate unless it is running
 - However, it's not sufficiently set up at first to reach the API.
   - You'll need to properly configure the app in order to reach the server.
-- When you are running the tests with `npm test` the application will simulate having a server, so it's not necessary to have it running while doing your pure testing/bug-fixing work
+- When you are running the tests with `npm test` the application will simulate having a server, so it's not necessary to have it running while running the tests

 ## Rubric

-- 20 Points: Fix the Express API Server (all tests passing)
+- 20 Points: Fix the Express API Server (all tests other than DELETE passing)
-- 20 Points: Fix the React App (all tests passing)
+- 20 Points: Fix the React App (all tests other than DELETE passing)
 - 25 Points: Add DELETE functionality to both server and client
 - 25 Points: Style the application with Bootstrap
 - 10 Points: Deployed and Tested in the cloud